 Yellowstone is home to the largest concentration of small and large mammals in the lower 48 states.
+Bears, wolves, bison, moose, elk, fox, otters and more call this park home and there’s nothing more awe inspiring than encountering wildlife here in Yellowstone.
 Remember that all wildlife in Yellowstone is "wild" so make sure to always keep a safe distance from the animals.
 Animals are always roaming around the Park (sometimes on the roads) so make sure you keep your eyes open.
 Reminder: don't forget to bring a good pair of binoculars or spotting scope!

 These are our Top 10 Things To Do when you visit Yellowstone National Park and the surrounding communities this summer.
 There are many more, so make sure to book a room today to discover all that Yellowstone has to offer.